klamping/vrt-email-course/manuscript/day-4.md

     .end();
 ```

-This works almost exactly the same as a left click with your mouse button.
+This works almost exactly the same as an actual left click with your mouse.
 That's the beauty of Selenium.
 It's as if you took the action yourself!

 ### Capturing the opened menu